 Vinegar and Vegetable Oil

 If you’re extra careful with your floors, you might want to stay away from water.
-Luckily, you can still make an effective cleaning solution using vinegar and vegetable oil.
+Luckily, you can still use vinegar and vegetable oil to make an effective cleaning solution.
 Simply mix equal parts of vinegar and vegetable oil.

 This mixture will remove dirt and grime effectively while restoring some shine to your floors.
 It is best applied using a spray bottle and dry mop to buff it in.